JakeSteam/blog-programming/_drafts/2023-11-03-1password-suggestions.md

 title: "Migrating from LastPass to 1Password: Initial pros & cons"
 author: Jake Lee
 layout: post
-image: /assets/images/2023/1password.png
+image: /assets/images/2023/1password-banner.jpeg
 tags:
     - Security
     - Passwords
 ---

 Almost exactly a year ago, [I migrated from Chrome's password manager to LastPass](/migrating-to-lastpass-and-tidying-up/).
-Whilst this was luckily *after* the breach, the constant "oops, worse than stated" updates destroyed my trust in LastPass.
-Since my renewal date was coming up, I migrated to 1Password instead.
-Here's my initial thoughts!
+Whilst this was luckily *after* the breach, the constant "oops, bad news" headlines destroyed my trust in LastPass.
+My renewal was coming up, but I migrated to 1Password instead: here's how it went.

 ## Why leave LastPass?